C++11: Object construction improvement

-Notice that, in this case, the same effect could have been achieved by making new_number a default parameter.
+In this case, the same effect could have been achieved by making number a default parameter.
 The new syntax, however, allows the default value (42) to be expressed in the implementation rather than the interface — a benefit to maintainers of library code since default values for function parameters are “baked in” to call sites, whereas constructor delegation allows the value to be changed without recompilation of the code using the library.

 This comes with a caveat: C++03 considers an object to be constructed when its constructor finishes executing, but C++11 considers an object constructed once any constructor finishes execution.
 Since multiple constructors will be allowed to execute, this will mean that each delegating constructor will be executing on a fully constructed object of its own type.
 Derived class constructors will execute after all delegation in their base classes is complete.

 For base-class constructors, C++11 allows a class to specify that base class constructors will be inherited.
 Thus, the C++11 compiler will generate code to perform the inheritance and the forwarding of the derived class to the base class.
 This is an all-or-nothing feature: either all of that base class's constructors are forwarded or none of them are.
 Also, an inherited constructor will be shadowed if it matches the signature of a constructor of the derived class, and restrictions exist for multiple inheritance: class constructors cannot be inherited from two classes that use constructors with the same signature.